 NOTE: We never suggest that you stop any medication or postpone any medical diagnostic test, treatment, procedure or intervention.

-Also, in this article, I am not trying to denigrate doctors, some of whom do a superb job.
+Also, this article does not seek to denigrate doctors, many of whom do a superb job.
 However, as a patient you need to be aware of the problems within the health professions.

 The principle of this article.
 A simple, but profound principle of relationships and economic benefit is that anything that gets between the doctor and patient will interfere with the doctor-patient relationship and lower the quality of health care.

 Stated as an economic principle, anything that gets between the buyer and the seller of services will reduce the quality of the service.

 This article includes facts about the American and most other medical care systems that are not pleasant to discuss.
 The goal is to assist you to make better choices about drugs, insurance, doctors and even going to the hospital, should you require a visit there.

 It will also help you in dealing with holistic, chiropractic, naturopathic and other types of doctors.
-At the end of each of the sections below, I put the impact of the problem area upon holistic and alternative doctors and healers.
+At the end of each of the sections below, we discuss the impact of the problem area upon holistic and alternative doctors and healers.

-The sad truth is that your health is no longer the first priority of your doctor.
+The sad truth is that you and your health are no longer the first priority of your doctor.
 Another way to say this is that blocks have been placed between the doctor and the patient in modern health care.
-These are:
+These are described below.

 PRIORITY #1.
 LICENSING BOARDS

 Your doctor’s first loyalty is to his state licensing board.
 (There are also national medical licensing boards that control the state boards, so they are not independent.)

 If any licensed doctor does not abide by the dictates of his licensing board, he or she will lose their license and will be unable to work.
 So loyalty to this board always comes first, before any patient concerns.